Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 1) Primary font - Poppins
 2) Secondary font - Helvetica
-3) Tersery font - sans-serif
+3) Third font - sans-serif

 ### Sizing

-I chose REM as the primary unit due to its flexability with responsive design.
+I chose REM as the primary unit due to its flexibility with responsive design.
 I have also used PX where necessary for absolute sizing.

 ### Imagery